 The course will consist of 3 hours of seminars per week, divided into 2 weekly sessions, for the fall term of the first year in the program.
-N. TENN-LYN

-DEN1075Y General Anaesthesia for Dentistry - Paediatric
+DEN1075Y General Anaesthesia for Dental Procedures - Pediatric

-This course involves clinical application of general anaesthesia for paediatric dental patients.
+This course involves clinical application of general anaesthesia for pediatric dental patients.
 Senior residents gain experience in administering general anaesthetics for children in an outpatient setting, using both intubated and non-intubated techniques.
-The clinics take place in the anaesthesia facility at the Faculty of Dentistry, seven half-days per week.
-Each resident will spend 6 months on this clinicalassignment.
+The clinics take place in the anaesthesia facility at the Faculty of Dentistry, seven halfdays per week, with an additional half-day per week in pre-operative assessment consultations.
+Each resident will spend 6 months on this clinical assignment.
+This course is taken in year three.